 Let’s take a quick look at which pass you need at each Sedona ruin:

-• Montezuma Castle National Monument – Montezuma Castle/Tuzigoot pass OR America The Beautiful
+- Montezuma Castle National Monument – Montezuma Castle/Tuzigoot pass or America The Beautiful

-• Tuzigoot National Monument – Montezuma Castle/Tuzigoot pass OR America The Beautiful
+- Tuzigoot National Monument – Montezuma Castle/Tuzigoot pass or America The Beautiful

-• Palatki Heritage Site – Red Rock Pass OR America The Beautiful + a reservation for the guided tour
+- Palatki Heritage Site – Red Rock Pass or America The Beautiful + a reservation for the guided tour

-• Honanki Heritage Site – Red Rock Pass OR America The Beautiful
+- Honanki Heritage Site – Red Rock Pass or America The Beautiful

-How To Get To The Ancient Ruins Near Sedona
+How To Get To Sedona’s Ruins

 Most of the ruins near Sedona are easily accessible with the exception of the Honanki Heritage Site, but you will need a vehicle or rental car.